kexiZeroing/FE-Learning-notes/knowledge/http/http caching.md

 ### Freshness
 Before this expiration time, the resource is **fresh**; after the expiration time, the resource is **stale**.
 Note that a stale resource is not evicted or ignored; when the cache receives a request for a stale resource, it forwards this request with a `If-None-Match` to check if it is in fact still fresh.
 If so, the server **returns a `304 (Not Modified)` header without sending the body of the requested resource**, saving some bandwidth.

+> Open Chrome DevTools / Network and reload a page multiple times, the table column "Size" will tell you that some files are loaded "from memory cache".
+Now close the browser, open DevTools / Network again and load that page again.
+All cached files are loaded "from disk cache" now, because your memory cache is empty.

 ### Cache validation
 When a cached document's expiration time has been reached, it is either validated or fetched again.
 Revalidation is triggered when the user presses the reload button.
 It is also triggered under normal browsing if the cached response includes the `"Cache-Control: must-revalidate"` header.
 When a validation request is made, the server can either ignore the validation request and response with a normal `200 OK`, or it can return `304 Not Modified` to instruct the browser to use its cached copy.
 The latter response can also include headers that update the expiration time of the cached document.